black-atom-industries/nvim/README.md

 ### Working with Templates

-The theme files are generated from templates using the Black Atom Core CLI.
+The theme files are adapted from templates using the Black Atom Core CLI.
 To modify themes:

 1. Edit the template files in `lua/black-atom/themes/{collection}/`
-2. Run the Core CLI to generate the theme files:
+2. Run the Core CLI to adapt the theme files:
     ```bash
     cd /path/to/black-atom-core
-    black-atom-core generate
+    black-atom-core adapt
     ```

 ## License